Love Me Do: Recordings and releases

 In 1969, during the Get Back sessions, The Beatles played the song in a slower, more bluesy form than they had in earlier recordings.
 This version of "Love Me Do" is one of many recordings made during these sessions and subsequently appeared on some bootlegs.
 The song featured no harmonica by Lennon, and McCartney sang the majority of the song in the same vocal style he used for "Lady Madonna".

+In 1989, McCartney blended the two songs from the Beatles' first single into a medley called "P.S.
+Love Me Do" for some dates of his 1989/90 World Tour.
+A little-known studio version of the medley first became available on a Special Package (1990 Japanese tour edition) of his solo album Flowers in the Dirt.
+The song became more widely known when a live version was released as a bonus track on the 12-inch single and CD single of "Birthday" from the double live album Tripping the Live Fantastic.
+Music videos for both "Birthday" and "P.S.
+Love Me Do" were released.

+The original 1962 single version of the song, with Ringo Starr on drums, received a new stereo mix by Giles Martin with the help of de-mixing technology developed by Peter Jackson's WingNut Films and was released on 2 November 2023 as the flip side on the double A-side single of "Now and Then", finally making number one in the UK.
+It was also included in the expanded edition of the 1962–1966 compilation released on 10 November 2023.

 Background

 First recording session and use of harmonica

 The Beatles' first recording session under contract to EMI was on 6 June 1962.
 They first attempted "Love Me Do", as well as three other songs, at this session.
-George Martin, originally absent from the session, arrived during the recording of "Love Me Do" and altered the arrangement so that Paul McCartney sang the words "love me do" instead of John Lennon, enabling Lennon to play the harmonica starting on the word "do".
+George Martin, originally absent from the session, arrived during the recording of "Love Me Do" and altered the arrangement so that McCartney sang the words "love me do" instead of Lennon, enabling Lennon to play the harmonica starting on the word "do".
 McCartney recalled:

 George Martin said, "Wait a minute, there's a crossover there.
 Someone else has got to sing 'love me do' because you're going to have a song called Love Me Waahhh.
-So, Paul, will you sing 'love me do'?
+So, Paul, will you sing 'love me do'?"
 God, I got the screaming heebie-jeebies. ...
 I can still hear the shake in my voice when I listen to it.

 This version of "Love Me Do" also featured a change in drum rhythm during the middle-eight, moving to a skip beat that Beatles historian Mark Lewisohn deemed "disastrous".
-Both Martin and Ron Richards agreed that Best's drumming was unsuitable for future recording.
+Both Martin and Ron Richards agreed that Pete Best's drumming was unsuitable for future recording.